gunn/pure-store/README.md

 render()
 ```

-You could also use forceUpdate within a component e.g.:
+You could also use forceUpdate within a class component e.g.:
 ```javascript
 class App extends React.Component {
   constructor() {